10 Obscure Snakes From Thailand

 Image owner: Thai National Parks – CC BY 4.0

-They’re completely harmless, and have a classic tendency to freeze when confronted.
-When it detects a human, it stays motionless rather than fleeing, keeping its neck raised up.
-Eventually, it begins to move its neck from side to side.
-This species also has white eyes which brightly reflect a camera’s flash.
+When Ptyas fusca detects a human, it usually stays motionless rather than fleeing, keeping its neck raised up.
+Eventually, it begins to move its neck from side to side, in a strange intimidation ritual.
+This species also has white eyes, which brightly reflect a camera’s flash.

-The white-bellied ratsnake sticks to the southern peninsula regions of Thailand, and is also common in Singapore.
 Their colours looks generic at first glance, but they have a clear order.
 Ptyas fusca has a brown back, a clean white belly, and a black stripe on each flank separating the two.
 Their tongue is an oily blue colour, while their freezing tendencies mean that they’re very easy to photograph, as they commonly stay still for 1 minute.
-White-bellied ratsnakes can reach 2 metres long.

 5 Hagen’s pit viper